Research & Projects

 - Computational tools: We have taken a nature-inspired approach to protein design.

 Proteins catalyze countless vital physicochemical reactions.
 Proteins do this by coordinating the substrates in specific, three-dimensional orientations, so understanding the structure is essential to understanding the function, disease etiology and drug design.
 Our lab uses a de novo design approach to explore the principals that govern folding, protein-cofactor, and protein-protein interaction, as well as subsequent functions, for both water- and lipid-soluble proteins.
 We then use various biophysical methods to define the success of our designs.
-Please, check out our de novo metalloprotein, DF2, featured as the Molecule of the Month in the PDB.
+Our de novo metalloprotein, DF2, was featured in the Protein Data Bank.

 Integrins are heterodimeric transmembrane proteins that play a pivotal role in the signaling pathways that regulate processes as diverse as cell proliferation, differentiation, apoptosis, and cell migration.
 In collaboration with Joel Bennett (UPenn), we study the mechanism of signal transduction of integrins such as αIIbβ3 and αvβ3, with a focus on the role of the proteins' membrane-spanning regions.
 In collaboration with Dean Sheppard (UCSF), we have also developed small molecule inhibitors of integrin α2β1 in the platelet collagen receptor and now identifying novel compounds to target the αvβ1 and α5β1 integrins to combat organ fibrosis and respiratory disease, respectively.
 Thus far, we have designed molecules targeting αvβ1 that effectively reduce fibrotic markers in mouse models of kidney and liver fibrosis, and have used these molecules to demonstrate that this integrin is responsible for activation of TGFβ on pulmonary fibroblast.
 Likewise, we have developed small molecules that potently and selectively inhibit the integrin α5β1, demonstrating that modulation of this integrin could be a novel approach to treat asthma.
 A current focus of the DeGrado focus is using medicinal chemistry approaches to further develop these drug candidates for pre-clinical testing.